 Cells Two and Three, as well as the waters off the lake and Outer Harbour, are popular spots in the winter to view waterfowl.

-The Embayment D viewing platform allows an easy view of the Common Tern reef raft, as well as excellent views of the entire embayment where shorebirds and wading birds like Great Blue Herons and various waterfowl species are often seen.
+The Embayment D viewing platform allows an easy view of the common tern reef raft, as well as excellent views of the entire embayment, where shorebirds and wading birds such as great blue herons and various waterfowl species are often seen.

-Peninsula D is one of the best areas to look for migratory songbirds and is the location of the Tommy Thompson Park Bird Research Station (TTPBRS).
+Peninsula D is one of the best areas to look for migratory songbirds and is the location of the Tommy Thompson Park Bird Research Station.

-The pedestrian bridge area allows good views of Peninsula C and with binoculars Night-Herons and Cormorants may be identified nesting.
-Sensitive breeding areas, like the bird colonies, are identified with signs and are out of bounds during the breeding and fledging period to prevent disturbance and possible injury to the birds.
-Please visit the Colonial Waterbirds section for more information.
+The pedestrian bridge area allows good views of Peninsula C, and with binoculars night-herons and cormorants may be seen nesting.
+(Sensitive breeding areas, like the bird colonies, are out of bounds during the breeding and fledgling period to prevent disturbance and possible injury to the birds.
+Please obey the posted signs.)

 When is best time to watch bird migrations?